netdata/netdata/README.md

    It can convert web server log files to metrics and apply ML and alerts to them, in real-time.

-   And it also supports synthetic tests / white box tests, so you ping servers, use APIs, or even check filesystem files and directories to generate metrics, train ML and run alerts on them.
+   And it also supports synthetic tests / white box tests, so you can ping servers, check API responses, or even check filesystem files and directories to generate metrics, train ML and run alerts and notifications on their status.

 3. **STORE**<br/>
    Uses database engine plugins to store the collected data, either in memory and/or on disk.
 We have developed our own [`dbengine`](https://github.com/netdata/netdata/tree/master/database/engine#readme) for storing the data in a very efficient manner, allowing Netdata to have less than 1 byte per sample on disk and amazingly fast queries.